 - my new home, Anjuna, is known as the “freak capital” of the world

-- driving in can be a real b*tch. either park out further so you don’t get parked in, ride a scooter, or get dropped off
+- driving in can be a real b*tch in peak season.
+Either park out further so you don’t get parked in, ride a scooter, or get dropped off

-- if you don’t wan’t “same same but different” check of Ashvem’s boutiques and this shopping guide to Goa.
+- if you don’t want “same same but different” check of Ashvem’s boutiques and this shopping guide to Goa.

 - remember although goa screams “drugs” they are illegal, and because of recent events police are cracking down

 - stay tuned for the upcoming saturday night market… !